+Dehydrate lettuce and never waste another bag of greens again.
 Don’t throw away the lettuce in your crisper just because you overbought for the week.
-Put it to good use in extending your green powder by dehydrating it!
-Simple and easy and quite yummy!

-But when you buy those big containers of spring mix or spinach or romaine, but can’t get it all eaten before it becomes the wilted stuff you keep pushing to the back of the fridge, you can toss it on your dehydrator!
+When you buy those big containers of spring mix or spinach or romaine, or are harvesting lettuce by the gallon full, but can’t get it all eaten before it becomes the wilted stuff you keep pushing to the back of the fridge, you can toss it on your dehydrator!
 Dehydrating lettuce can be one of the easiest things you can do (unless, of course, you’re like me … and it all goes wrong – more on that later).

 HOW TO DEHYDRATE LETTUCE

 QUICK REFERENCE: Dehydrate at 95-115°F / 35-46°C for 8-10 hours, for best nutrition retention, until leaves crumble in your hand.

 1. Wash your lettuce.

 I suggest a good soak in water.
 If you’re going to use vinegar, it needs to be a hefty 2:1 mix of vinegar to water, or you really aren’t doing much good.
 Be sure to pick out any wilted leaves.

 I love using a salad spinner to dry off the lettuce before I load it onto my dehydrator trays.
 It makes the whole process less messy!

 2. Place lettuce leaves on your trays